Bogdanp/py-test.el/README.md

 Open a file belonging to that project:

-    C-x C-f ~/sandbox/my-project-home/tests/subfolder/test_something.py RET
+    C-x C-f ~/sandbox/my-project-home/tests/subdirectory/test_something.py RET

 Run all of the tests that were defined in that file:

     M-x py-test-run-file RET

-Run all of the tests that were defined in that file's parent directory (in this example, that would mean `subfolder`):
+Run all of the tests that were defined in that file's parent directory (in this example, that would mean `subdirectory`):

-    M-x py-test-run-folder RET
+    M-x py-test-run-directory RET

 Jump to a single test function, method or class and run just that: